patrickbwarren/python3-HNC-solver/README.md

 Since *e*<sub>01</sub> = *h*<sub>01</sub> − *c*<sub>01</sub>, it
-follows that the solute problem can be solved be re-purposing the exact same above algorithm, replacing the OZ equation step by the assignment,
+follows that the solute problem can be solved be re-purposing the exact same algorithm as for the one-component system, replacing the OZ equation step by the assignment,

 * set *e*<sub>01</sub>(*q*) = ρ<sub>0</sub>
 *h*<sub>00</sub>(*q*) *c*<sub>01</sub>(*q*) .